UAAP Season 88 basketball tournaments: Referee compensation

 This season, the UAAP introduced a tiered system for compensation for its referees.
 Referees officiating men's tournaments matches get per game, for boys' tournaments matches and for girls' and women's tournaments matches.
 In the previous season, referees are paid per game regardless of tournament.
 This caused backlash insisting that pay either should be equal or the female tournaments should have not been reduced.
 Reyes argued that referees in the men's tournaments have to contend with faster pace of play for men's games, justifying higher compensation.

 Women's tournaments participants such as coaches and players said that they were offended by the UAAP's actions By October 22, the UAAP's commissioner's office revised the referees' compensation, basing it on the referees' status, instead of the tournament, with pay not based on the sex of the participants of the game that is being officiated.

 Teams

 Men's basketball is a mandatory event in the UAAP, where all 8 universities are required to field in teams.

-The girls' tournament is a demonstration sport and is not mandatory.
+The 19-under girls' tournament is a demonstration sport and is not mandatory.